vbeakovic/RepData_PeerAssessment1/README.md

 Coursera.
 This is the first course project of the two projects that are part of this course.

 ## Data used for this assignment
-This assignment uses data provided at the course website the <a href="https://www.coursera.org/">Coursera</a>.
+This assignment uses data provided at the course website (<a href="https://www.coursera.org/">Coursera</a>).
 More  information about the data may be found in the the <a href="CodeBook.md">CodeBook.md</a> in the root of this repository.

 ## Scope of the assignment